mndrix/func/README.md

     Path = "/home/~w/src/~w/.git/config" $ [User, Project]

+## Tilde Terms

+A compound term with a single `~` argument is considered a function which takes no input values and produces an output at the `~` position.
+For example,

+    atom(atom_string(~,"hello world")).

+produces code that's equivalent to

+    atom_string(X,"hello world"),
+    atom(X).

+This can be conveniently employed with arithmetic expressions.

+    length(List, ~ is X + Y).

+Because tilde terms take no inputs, they can't be used with $/2 or of/2.

 # Defining functions

 Any term can behave as a function by defining additional clauses for